 Or, maybe you’re just muddling along hoping for the best…

 The reality is that most of us settle for less in terms of career advancement.
 We find a job and/or company that isn’t too terrible (ouch!) and just park ourselves in the chair.
 Ain’t nobody going to pry us out of our position if we have have anything to say about it.
 We waste time on social media when we should be making real connections with people who matter.
 We don’t rock the boat or advocate for our team because we don’t want to jeopardize our next salary increase.

 If this is your career strategy, how’s it working for you?

 YOU.
 ARE.
 BETTER.
 THAN.
 THAT.

 Reality check: the smartest people are not always the ones who move ahead.
 The “doers” and task masters often get pigeon-holed, taken for granted (she’ll never leave), or ignored.
 You can work your butt off for a decade and then leadership brings in a much less experienced outlier to assume the big job.
 In short, life isn’t fair and that’s definitely true in business.
 Rather than continue running in place and waiting (and hoping) for good things to happen for you professionally, here are a few suggestions to help you become the master of your career domain in a big way:

 - You need a plan.
 What do you want to achieve in your career?
 Is it a certain job title, salary level, more opportunity to travel?
 Or maybe something completely different (such as starting your own business).
 Be as specific as possible.
 Once you have a clear vision, you then need to execute on that plan.

 - Give yourself a mid-career reality check and identify your professional weak links.
 Here are some that might apply to you:

-- You’ve made a lot of career moves but your skill set hasn’t grown, or, you’ve back-slid in terms of responsibility or job title (from chief to a director or administrative role)
+- You’ve made a lot of career moves but your skill set hasn’t grown.
+Maybe you’ve lost some ground in terms of responsibility or job title (from chief to a director or administrative role)